-- a.
-Procedure is not in accordance with the current approved regulations. - b.
-Material and significant administrative error has taken place. - c.
-Unfair discrimination - d.
-Inconsistency of the decision - e.
+- 1. Procedure is not in accordance with the current approved regulations. - 2.
+Material and significant administrative error has taken place. - 3.
+Unfair discrimination - 4.
+Inconsistency of the decision - 5.
 Disagreement with marks or a grade cannot itself constitute ground for appeal.